Underground Garage Shelter, W.A.R.T.S

 Oh, to have a throat.
 What a joy.
 Turner’s ear twitches at the loud slamming of car doors outside the small medwing.
 He finishes drinking from the cup and fully opens his eyes.

-Nard pulls away when he sees Turner has finished drinking.
+When Turner finishes drinking, Nard pulls away.
 The cup is set next to the flattened pillow, he taps it to slip it underneath and keep it from sliding off the cot.

 Turner’s forehead creases and he lifts a brow before raising a hand to gesture at the doorway.
 “What’s…up?”
 His jovial personality is weighed down by a slate of disorientation usually coupled with medical accidents, but is tripled by waking up in the middle of a turbulent situation.
 “Are we under attack?”